-On 7 August 2014 ITV will publish an e-book, Kate Parry Frye: The Long Life of an Edwardian Actress and Suffragette.
-Based on her prodigious diary, this is my account of Kate Frye’s life and is a tie-in with the forthcoming ITV series ‘The Great War: The People’s Story’.
+On 7 August 2014 ITV published an e-book, Kate Parry Frye: The Long Life of an Edwardian Actress and Suffragette.
+Based on her prodigious diary, this is my account of Kate Frye’s life and was a tie-in with the ITV series ‘The Great War: The People’s Story’.
 For details of the TV series and its accompanying books see here.

-As a lead-up to publication I thought I’d share with you some entries from Kate’s diary from the month before the outbreak of war.
+As a lead-up to publication I shared some entries from Kate’s diary from the month before the outbreak of war.
 Through her day-to-day experience we can see how the war stole up on one Everywoman.

 Kate was at this time 36 years old, living in a room at 49 Claverton Street in Pimlico and working in the Knightsbridge headquarters of the New Constitutional Society for Women’s Suffrage.
 It was now nine years since she had become engaged to (minor) actor John Collins.
 Her father died in March 1914 and her mother and sister, Agnes, now all but penniless, are living in rented rooms in Worthing.
 John has a room along Claverton Street, at number 11.

 It simply came down in sheets.
 I had a rest and got up late.
 John came in at 12 – we had meant to go into the country but it was awful and so tiring as there was thunder in the air and every now and again it seemed most oppressive.
 We went out at 1.30 – bus to Trafalgar Square.

 We did not know where to go so dashed in a restaurant in the Haymarket – very expensive and full of smart people – so, as we were anything but smart, it was rather awful.
 However we had a very good lunch and bore our shabbiness with as much of an air as we could.